Polistes versicolor: Defense

 Ant attacks represent the largest predatory pressure for P. versicolor.
 The yellow paper wasps have developed various ways to combat these ants, one of which is through their nest construction.
-Since the nests are single combs fixed to a substratum by a peduncle, the suspended cells are often protected from attack by ants.
+Since the nests are single combs fixed to a substrate by a peduncle, the suspended cells are often protected from attack by ants.
 If there is an ant attack, nest abandonment is easier and allows for a more rapid escape due to the fact that the wasps do not build envelopes over their nests.
 In addition, these wasps possess a gland located in the VI abdominal sternite (van de Vecht’s gland) that is primarily responsible for making an ant repellent substance.
 Tufts of hair near the edge of the VI abdominal sternite store and apply the ant repellent, secreting the ant repellent through a rubbing behavior.
 Although this rubbing behavior occurs throughout the colony cycle, it can be seen most frequently in the pre-emergence stage.
 Females in the pre-emergence stage are very busy with multiple tasks; therefore, it is more worthwhile for the female to invest in chemical defense in the post-emergence stage.
 Such active defense often includes alarm behavior, in which the wasps assume an upright stance, open their wings, and point their antennae at the source of their alarm.
 As the yellow paper wasps wiggle their gasters, alarm pheromones are thought to be released.
 These alarm behaviors have been linked to the presence of the parasitic Ichneumonidae; these parasitic females inject eggs into the hosts or lay eggs external to the host so that the larvae can attack the host from the outside.